vonvlaho/me/index.md

 ### Key Research Projects

 **[NFDI4Culture](https://nfdi4culture.de/)**
-A national project aimed at creating a demand-oriented research infrastructure for tangible and intangible cultural heritage data, where the development of a collaborative portal for researchers was led.
+A national project aimed at creating a demand-oriented research infrastructure for tangible and intangible cultural heritage data.

 **[IncipitSearch](https://incipitsearch.de/)**
-A web platform for searching notated music, which also includes a web service and API for open music data, facilitating interdisciplinary collaboration between musicologists and digital humanities experts.
+A web platform for searching notated music, which also includes a web service and API for open music data.

 **[Gluck-Werkverzeichnis-online](https://www.gluck-online.de/)**
 A digital catalog raisonné of Christoph Willibald Gluck’s musical works, providing an online resource for international research into the composer’s oeuvre.